NordicTrack: Acquisition

 In 1998, Icon Health & Fitness acquired NordicTrack.
 Since then, NordicTrack has thrived and the company continues to manufacture their classic skier, but this model is declining in popularity.
 NordicTrack treadmills are the top-selling brand worldwide.
 They also carry a full line of elliptical trainers and exercise bikes.
+During the late 1990s and early 2000s, the company made their first and only foray in the commercial gym equipment market with their 9600 series.
+This range included a treadmill, an incline trainer, an elliptical, and recumbent and upright bikes.
+After the 9600 series was discontinued, NordicTrack has not made any more commercial gym equipment ever since.
 In 2009, NordicTrack pioneered the incline trainer, a specialty treadmill that can reach an incline of up to 40%.
 These are some of their most popular machines today.

+iFIT Platform

+NordicTrack equipment is designed to integrate with iFIT, an interactive subscription-based fitness platform operated by iFIT Inc. iFIT offers prerecorded studio workouts across cardio, strength training, yoga, and other disciplines.
+Its classes are filmed in real-world locations around the world, with an emphasis on immersive experiences.

+According to TechCrunch, iFIT serves millions of members globally and offers interactive features such as SmartAdjust™, which modifies speed and incline automatically, and ActivePulse™, a heart-rate-based training system. iFIT content can be streamed on NordicTrack equipment or mobile devices for off-equipment training.

 Recent Developments

+In recent years, NordicTrack has expanded its product offerings to include more connected and specialized equipment.
+The company’s Incline Trainer Series, for example, provides steeper incline and decline ranges than standard treadmills, designed for users who want to simulate hill training indoors and burn more calories.
+Runner's World has cited these models as notable options for runners seeking varied terrain workouts.

+In 2025, NordicTrack launched the Ultra 1 treadmill to mark its 50th anniversary.
+The Ultra 1 is described as a luxury treadmill with architectural design elements, advanced cushioning, and smart features such as SmartAdjust™ and ActivePulse™ heart rate training.
+Forbes reported on the Ultra 1’s release and its positioning within the high-end home fitness market.

-In January 2019 at the Consumer Electronics Show in Las Vegas, NordicTrack released a hybrid of a virtual reality gaming product with an stationary bicycle.
+In January 2019 at the Consumer Electronics Show in Las Vegas, NordicTrack released a hybrid of a virtual reality gaming product with a stationary bicycle.
 This system allowed integrated a virtual reality headset with "gaming 8-axis yoke" handlebars to gamify the workout.
 The propulsion in the game comes from pedaling the bike through various landscapes and sync with gameplay.
 The NordicTrack VR bike also comes with an iFit connection that automatically adjusts resistance, incline, and decline based upon commands from an online personal trainer.

 In late March 2020, the Wall Street Journal reported that NordicTrack saw a dramatic sales spike in NordicTrack fitness equipment due to the coronavirus pandemic stay-at-home policies issued around the world to deal with the crisis.